tiagoporto/generator-swill-boilerplate/README.md

 * Analyze JavaScript with ESLint
 * Compile ES2015
 * Notify once tasks are complete
-* Monitors change in the files and reload browser with BrowserSync
+* Monitor changes in the files and reload browser with BrowserSync
 * Javascript tests with Jasmine and Karma
 * Build the project compressing HTML, CSS and JS.
 * Push the `build` folder to gh-pages branch